Development Manager for Board Relations and Individual GivingAugust 23, 2021

 - Knowledge of the New York City philanthropic community.

-Please send applications to [email protected] with the subject line: “Attention: Development Manager, Individual Giving.”
-Applications will be considered on a rolling basis, and must include:
+Please send applications to [email protected] with the subject line: “Attention: Development Manager, Board Relations and Individual Giving.”
+Applications will be considered on a rolling basis, and must include the following:

 - Detailed cover letter explaining your interest, and experience, and answering the following required question: How has your background or experience, professional or otherwise, prepared you to contribute to our commitment to cultural competency and diversity, equity, and inclusion?
 Feel free to think broadly about your response to this question, applying various aspects of your life and personal experiences.
 Please mention where you saw this posting in your cover letter.